 Figure 3: Pictures aligned to the middle of the slide, and thereafter horizontally distributed

-- Open your presentation, navigate to the slide which contains the pictures to be aligned -- select all the pictures you want to align.
+- Open your presentation, and navigate to the slide which contains the pictures to be aligned.
+Select all the pictures you want to align.

 Figure 4: Align button within Picture Tools Format tab

-- This opens the Align drop-down gallery, as shown in Figure 5.
+- Doing so opens the Align drop-down gallery, as shown in Figure 5.

 Figure 5: Align drop-down gallery